-Time deposits might sound a little conservative when it comes to investments.
-However, with the recent fluctuations in the market, time deposits can be a solution for you if you are looking for low-risk investments or if you are a beginner investor.
+Time deposits are quite conservative when it comes to investments.
+However, with the recent fluctuations in the market, time deposits could be a solution for you if you are looking for low-risk investments or if you are a beginner investor.

 What are time deposits?